annonymousneurips/xai-self-supervision/README.md

 PyTorch code for **Visualizing and Understanding Self-Supervised Vision Learning**

 ## Gradio Web-Demo [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/Annon/xai-self-supervised)
-**Note**: For methods which require several runs of the model (such as Perturbation methods and Pixel Invariance), the [Gradio](https://gradio.app/) web-demo is a bit slow (~ 2 min) since the [HuggingFace Spaces](https://huggingface.co/spaces) only provide CPUs.
+**Note**: For methods which require several runs of the model (such as Perturbation methods and Pixel Invariance), the web-demo is a bit slow (~ 2 min) since the Hugging Face Spaces only provide CPUs.
 For ultimate speed, we recomend using the jupyter notebook provided here with a GPU.

 To experiment with this code, simply open the jupyter notebook `xai.ipynb`.